-The REIV believes the main political parties should commit to building capacity by investing in the education and skills of the real estate industry.
-This includes strategies such as promotion and market of the value of traineeships, particularly for new entrants in regional areas, increasing the number of real estate agents that go on to further qualifications and develop a mandatory continuous professional development course that is run by the REIV.
+The REIV believes the Victorian Government should commit to building capacity by investing in the education and skills of the real estate industry.
+This includes strategies such as promoting the value of traineeships, particularly for new entrants in regional areas, increasing the number of real estate agents who go on to further qualifications and develop a mandatory continuous professional development course that is run by the REIV.

 The REIV believes these are critical platforms in order to maintain operational proficiency and to increase knowledge in an ever-changing regulatory environment.
 Maintaining currency of knowledge is of paramount importance and such a program would provide a level of confidence to the community at large as well as to the various regulatory agencies.
-The program should draw from the expertise of the industry to which it seeks to have application to ensure that the learning is real, relevant and consistently delivered.
+The program should draw from the expertise of the industry to ensure that the learning is real, relevant and consistently delivered.

-The REIV supports the endorsement of the revised qualifications and units of competency for the real estate sector as proposed by the National Property Services Training Package.
+The REIV supports the endorsement of the revised qualifications and units of competency for the real estate sector as proposed in the National Property Services Training Package.
 While recognising the challenges that might exist in structuring a licensing system around the revised qualifications, the REIV strongly supports the remaking of the Estate Agents (Education) Regulations 2008 to deliver qualifications and units of competency that meets those needs.